ethglobal23paris-adnetwork/adnetwork/README.md

 We also use the MetaMask SDK to allow for user attestation upon rating an AD.
 This is a core part of ZAP, as it enables our DAO model and empowers our reccomendation engine.

+Here is where we use Metamask to login [const MetamaskLoginButton = () => {](https://github.com/ethglobal23paris-adnetwork/adnetwork/blob/e0707eddcc6ebea8f31becccc5f860cea2aeddad/zk-ads/client/src/routes/Login.js#L75)

 Here is where we instantiate the SDK [const mmsdk = new MetaMaskSDK({](https://github.com/ethglobal23paris-adnetwork/adnetwork/blob/37bddf5abd4954339155b0c14b714310ff1d7f2a/zk-ads/client/src/helpers/Ethereum.js#L8-L22)

 And here is where we use it to gather the users address [const MetamaskInfo = () => {](https://github.com/ethglobal23paris-adnetwork/adnetwork/blob/37bddf5abd4954339155b0c14b714310ff1d7f2a/zk-ads/client/src/helpers/MetamaskInfo.js#L4-L28)

+## Web3Storage and IPFS

+Web3Storage is used by Zap to upload and store advertisment data (Including AD banner images, and Redirect URLs) in a dencentralized system.
+When advertisers create a new AD our frontend uploads to Web3Storage directly, allowing us to bypass the need for a centralized backend.
+The CIDs are stored in the smart contract allowing all of our systems to access all of the currently available advertisements, and thier CIDs.

+Here is our backend endpoint[app.post('/upload', upload.single('image'), async (req, res) => {](https://github.com/ethglobal23paris-adnetwork/adnetwork/blob/e0707eddcc6ebea8f31becccc5f860cea2aeddad/ad-portal/backend/server.js#L27)

+Here is our retreival code [export async function ipfs_retrieve (cid) {](https://github.com/ethglobal23paris-adnetwork/adnetwork/blob/e0707eddcc6ebea8f31becccc5f860cea2aeddad/zk-ads/client/src/helpers/ipfs.js#L9)

+Here is our front end retrieval method [const handleUpload = async () => {](https://github.com/ethglobal23paris-adnetwork/adnetwork/blob/e0707eddcc6ebea8f31becccc5f860cea2aeddad/zk-ads/client/src/components/AdsUpload.js#L47)

+## Linea

+We deployed ZAP using Linea's ZK rollup.
+This allows us to deploy on infura aswell.
+Using Linea as a ZK rollup allows us to further abstract users on chain identities, ensuring that our platform is privacy preserving.

+Here is were we connect with Infura[w3 = Web3(Web3.HTTPProvider(infura_HTTPProvider))](https://github.com/ethglobal23paris-adnetwork/adnetwork/blob/e0707eddcc6ebea8f31becccc5f860cea2aeddad/recommender-ai/w3b.py#L6)

+Here is where we generate our keys and account [w3 = Web3(Web3.HTTPProvider(infura_HTTPProvider))](https://github.com/ethglobal23paris-adnetwork/adnetwork/blob/e0707eddcc6ebea8f31becccc5f860cea2aeddad/recommender-ai/generate_key.py#L4-L7)

+## World Coin

+We use Worldcoin as our second login layer to ensure proof of personhood and to allow for ZK attestations.
+Having the User authenticate with worldcoin greatly bolsters us against Cybil attacks because it ensures proof of personhood.
+The other advantage of Worldcoin is that we are able to smooth out the user expierince.
+When a user clicks on an ad, they previously needed to sign an attestation, and we needed to use on-chain queryies to verify personhood, or atleast attempt to.
+Implementing Worldcoin simplified our algoirthm while greatly increaseing the robustness.

+Here is our worldcoin login[const WorldcoinLoginButton = () => {](https://github.com/ethglobal23paris-adnetwork/adnetwork/blob/e0707eddcc6ebea8f31becccc5f860cea2aeddad/zk-ads/client/src/routes/Login.js#L46)

+## XMTP

+We use XMTP to add a layer of abstraction on top of our backend calls.
+Currently our reccomendation algorithm lives on am endpoint.
+To communicate with our engine endpoint we use XMTP to send a message to our node relay, which then relays the message to our flask backend where the engine lives.
+The engine sends the results back the front end using the same approach.
+We also use xmtp to send rating data to our engine.

+Here is where we send rating data to the engine using XMTP [export const handleRatingChange = async (ad_id, newValue) => {](https://github.com/ethglobal23paris-adnetwork/adnetwork/blob/e0707eddcc6ebea8f31becccc5f860cea2aeddad/zk-ads/client/src/helpers/xmtp.js#L4)

+Here is our relay [const AI_BACKEND = process.env.AI_BACKEND;](https://github.com/ethglobal23paris-adnetwork/adnetwork/blob/e0707eddcc6ebea8f31becccc5f860cea2aeddad/xmtp-anonymizer/relay.js#L6-L20)